eric-foster/CS305/README.md

 After refactoring the code, I verified the application’s functionality using unit tests and ensured no new vulnerabilities were introduced by re-running automated security scans.
 I also reviewed secure coding guidelines and tested edge cases to validate data input and output integrity.
 These steps helped ensure the application remained both secure and functional.

 ## Helpful Tools and Practices
 Some resources and practices I found helpful included the OWASP Top 10, SHA-256 for hashing, and secure API design patterns.
-Additionally, automated tools like Maven Dependency-Check helped identify outdated or risky dependencies.
+Additionally, automated tools like OWASP Dependency-Check helped identify outdated or risky dependencies.
 These will be valuable in future security-related development tasks.

 ## Showcasing Skills to Employers
 This assignment gave me a strong example of secure software development and vulnerability assessment.
 I would show future employers my vulnerability assessment report, the refactored secure codebase, and my ability to use security tools and practices to improve real-world applications.
 It demonstrates my problem-solving skills, attention to detail, and readiness to handle secure software projects in professional environments.